andiebp/WallaBam/README.md

 Notes ::: :sparkling_heart:

 This App was was extremely fun and easily challenging.
-I want to keep building on it by completing Challenge #2 and Challenge #3 to add extra functionality such as:
+I want to keep building on it by completing Phase 2 and Phase 3, to add extra functionality such as:
 - [ ] Manager View with access to the following menus/functionality:
 	- [ ] View Products for Sale
 	- [ ] View Low Inventory